celestiaorg/celestia-app/x/blob/README.md

 ## Messages

 - [`MsgPayForBlobs`](https://github.com/celestiaorg/celestia-app/blob/v1.0.0-rc2/proto/celestia/blob/v1/tx.proto#L16-L31)
   pays for a set of blobs to be included in the block.
+Transactions containing this `sdk.Msg` are better known as "PFBs".

 ```proto
 // MsgPayForBlobs pays for the inclusion of a blob in the block.